smartprocure/futil-js/README.md

 A default check if something can be traversed - currently it is arrays and plain objects.

 ### traverse
 The default traversal function used in other tree methods if you don't supply one.
-It returns `_.values` if it has any or the passed in value if doesn't
+It returns false if it's not traversable or empty, and returns the object if it is.

 ### walk
 `traverse -> (pre, post=_.noop) -> tree -> x`